swagger-api/swagger-codegen/samples/client/petstore/csharp-dotnet2/SwaggerClientTest/Lib/SwaggerClient/README.md

 <a name="installation"></a>
 ## Installation
-Run the following command to generate the DLL
+Run the following command to generate the DLL.

+Using Mono
 - [Mac/Linux] `/bin/sh compile-mono.sh`

-- [Windows] TODO
+Using .NET Core SDK
+- [Mac/Linux/Windows] `dotnet publish -c Release -o bin`

 Then include the DLL (under the `bin` folder) in the C# project, and use the namespaces:
 ```csharp